anton-jeran/MULTI-AUDIODEC/README.md

-# M3-AUDIODEC: MULTI-CHANNEL MULTI-SPEAKER MULTI-SPATIAL AUDIO CODEC
+# BANC: Towards Efficient Binaural Audio Neural Codec for Overlapping Speech

 This is the official implementation of our multi-channel multi-speaker multi-spatial neural audio codec architecture configured for single-speaker speech signal and two-speaker overlapped speech signal.
-Our [**M3-AUDIODEC**](https://arxiv.org/abs/2309.07416) architecture is developed based on [**AUDIODEC**](https://github.com/facebookresearch/AudioDec) repository.
+Our [**BANC**](https://arxiv.org/abs/2309.07416) architecture is developed based on [**AUDIODEC**](https://github.com/facebookresearch/AudioDec) repository.
 Therefore our work is licensed under [**Creative Commons Attribution-NonCommercial 4.0 International License**](https://creativecommons.org/licenses/by-nc/4.0/).
-When you use this repository, please consider citing our work [**M3-AUDIODEC**](https://arxiv.org/abs/2309.07416) and  [**AUDIODEC**](https://github.com/facebookresearch/AudioDec).
+When you use this repository, please consider citing our work [**BANC**](https://arxiv.org/abs/2309.07416) and  [**AUDIODEC**](https://github.com/facebookresearch/AudioDec).

-The audio demos of M3-AUDIODEC are available [**here**](https://anton-jeran.github.io/MAD/).
+The audio demos of BANC are available [**here**](https://anton-jeran.github.io/MAD/).

 Our paper is available [**here**](https://arxiv.org/abs/2309.07416).